microsoft/tsyringe/README.md

 {
   token:
   useFactory: predicateAwareClassFactory<Foo>(
-    c => c.resolve(Bar).useHttps,
+    c => c.resolve(Bar).useHttps, // Predicate for evaluation
-    FooHttps, // A FooHttps will be resolved from the container FooHttp
+    FooHttps, // A FooHttps will be resolved from the container if predicate is true FooHttp // A FooHttp will be resolved if predicate is false )
-  )
 }
 ```